 See the separation between the whites and the reds?
 There are no red documents in the cluster of whites, and no white documents in the cluster of reds.
 It’s a clear decision boundary for yes or no.

-If the colors are mixed, the parameters in the Deep Learning "engine" need to be adjusted (“tuned”) to eliminate the mixing.
+If the colors are mixed, the parameters in the Deep Learning model ("engine") need to be adjusted (“tuned”) to eliminate the mixing.

-This filter enables Predictions — by you! — because it enables you as a human reviewer to see a relatively small subset of emails "related" to the risk, and then you can assess whether each email is a True Positive or a False Positive.
+This filter doesn’t make predictions; it enables Predictions — by you! — because it enables you as a human reviewer to see a relatively small subset of emails that are "related" to the risk.
+Then you can assess whether each email is a True Positive or a False Positive.

-So users are the Gold Standard.
+So the Gold Standard is still you, the attorney.
 You’re not replaced by AI.
-You’re enabled by it.
-You decide whether to escalate the high scoring emails to a second reviewer--if need be--or whether to just go ahead and launch an internal investigation.
+You’re empowered by it.
+Or do you think you can process 20,401 emails from yesterday and find the emails “related’ to a specific litigation risk?
+So let a computer do that.
+That’s what we invented for you.
+Then you decide whether to escalate a True Positive to a second reviewer--if need be--or whether to just go ahead and launch an internal investigation.

 Now we'd like you to see the confidential work flow of our system.
 It was designed with the work-product (WP) doctrine and the attorney client (AC) privilege in mind.
 A “deep learning” model is the foundation for the Architecture, so it’s at the bottom.